 History of the Tesla Ultra Hi-Fi Package

-Starting in 2012 with the first Model S, Tesla offered an upgraded audio package called “Sound Studio” which was available a la carte, and as part of other packages.
+Starting in 2012 with the first Model S, Tesla offered an upgraded audio package called “Sound Studio,” which was available a la carte and as part of other packages.

-The original Sound Studio package was created by an S1NN, an audio engineering company in Germany that was later acquired by Harman Kardon (famous for their sound systems in other luxury vehicles).
+The original Sound Studio package was created by S1NN, an audio engineering company in Germany that was later acquired by Harman Kardon (famous for their sound systems in other luxury vehicles).

 Ultra High Fidelity Sound Specs